 Dr Banura, along with her team from the hospital in Fort Portal, offered to help set up a nutrition training programme at Uphill for the school and wider community.
 The aim of this project is to educate parents about the health benefits of a varied diet incorporating local foods that can be grown easily on their shambas.
 With their parents providing them with a more nutritionally balanced diet, the children will be healthier and hopefully better able to concentrate in school.

 In many parts of rural Uganda, it is not the lack of food that is the problem, but the restricted diet that stems from lack of knowledge about balanced nutrition.

 Matoke and beans is one of the dietary staples .
 Served in huge portions, it is very filling but could do with the addition of some greens on a regular basis.
 Matoke is type of green banana, like plantain, and is prepared by steaming under banana leaves.

 Dried maize is another Ugandan staple.
 Once ground into posho, it is used to make a thick porridge that is either eaten on its own or served with cooked beans

 Often a large proportion of the crops grown on the shambas are sold to provide the family with income rather than being used to feed themselves.
 In addition, there are often unpredictable seasonal fluctuations in the weather, and other environmental changes that affect the crop yield.
 Poverty, high disease rates and pressure from an increasing population add to this significant problem.

-Dr Jolly has already visited the school to plan the programme with the teachers, bursar and the new school nurse, Peace.
+Dr Banura has already visited the school to plan the programme with the teachers, bursar and the new school nurse, Peace.